Odysseus and Storytelling

 Source: Poetry in Translation website.

-From stories of the heroes and victims of the iconic Trojan War and Odysseus' wanderings and return, Homer crafted the Iliad and the Odyssey, the foundations of Greek and later literature.
+From stories told by men and women for millennia of the heroes and victims of the iconic ?13th century BCE Trojan War and Odysseus' adventures and return, ‘Homer’ – or the bardic tradition - crafted the Iliad and the Odyssey, the foundations of Greek literature and much later literature, too.

-But the most fascinating, multifaceted - and problematising - take on his character may not be there, nor the 'greatest hero' played by Matt Damon in the upcoming Christopher Nolan film, nor Ralph Fiennes' 2025 war-damaged soldier but, I want to argue, Homer's own.
+So, I will be arguing that the most fascinating, multifaceted and problematising take on this character is not the 'greatest hero' played by Matt Damon in the upcoming Christopher Nolan film, nor Ralph Fiennes' 2025 war-damaged soldier but, I want to argue, Penelope and Homer's own.

 Wednesdays, weekly, 6 May to 20 May 2026.